KubeHelper/kubehelper/README.md

 ```

 #### Troubleshooting:
-Wget and Curl can download tar.gz file as html document.
+Wget and Curl can download tar.gz files as html documents.
 Then during installation you will receive the following error.
 ```shell
 gzip: stdin: not in gzip format
 tar: Child returned status 1